 Coca-Cola (Canada) took advantage of the Christmas sales to get a campaign directly related to them … And triumphed!

 At the end of the summer, “back to school sales” are everywhere.
-Do not stay behind and do a contest like mommypage did, which targeted parents with a seasonal campaign that went viral.
+Do not stay behind, instead try out a contest like mommypage did, which targeted parents with a seasonal campaign that went viral.

 HotelTonight: Visit, Don’t Stay

-This hotel chain took advantage of the holiday season and the irony to make a seasonal campaign that was very successful.
+This hotel chain took advantage of the holiday season and through irony they made a seasonal campaign that was very successful.

 Funnyhowflowersdothat at Valentine’s Day

-The chocolates, stuffed animals, flowers … are typical Valentine’s gifts.
-If this is your case, what are you waiting for to do a super seasonal campaign on this date?
-Funnyhowflowersdothat made a drone campaign that distributed flowers viral.
+Chocolates, stuffed animals, flowers … these are all typical Valentine’s gifts.
+No matter your industry you should do a super seasonal campaign during this holiday!
+Funnyhowflowersdothat made a drone campaign that went viral by distributing flowers.

 Edeka: Wihnachtsclip – #heimkommen

 Christmas.
 The most endearing dates of the year are obligatory in holiday marketing.
-This example of two campaigns of the German supermarket Edeka triumphed a lot and are a perfect example of holiday marketing.
+This example of campaigns by the German supermarket Edeka triumphed and is a perfect example of holiday marketing.

 Samsung Galaxy: Unwrap The Feels

-Another Christmas Samsung decided to mix holiday marketing with one of the technologies that has gained importance little by little in today’s society, virtual reality.
+Another Christmas campaign example is that of Samsung who decided to mix holiday marketing with one of the technologies that has gained importance little by little in today’s society: virtual reality.

-And, remember that, if You need some seasonal campaigns ideas… Don’t miss this one!
+Finally… remember that if you need some seasonal campaigns ideas… Don’t miss this one!
 5 holiday ecommerce marketing campaigns you need to do in 2019